2017, Lucrecia Martel, Argentina/Brazil/Spain, 115 min. With Daniel Giménez Cacho, Lola Dueñas

 - Fri, Nov 16th 7:45pm

 "Make time for this one...Rich and allusive, a unique and slyly comic mirage of colonialism as seen from every perspective, including (at one memorable point) a llama's." - Michael Phillips, Chicago Tribune

 In this long-awaited fourth feature, her first film in nine years, contemporary master Martel weaves a haunting and enigmatic tale adapted from the novel by Antonio Di Benedetto, set in the 18th Century on the Asunción coast of South America.
 A prideful man in a tricorn hat and brocade coat looks out to sea, longing for his deliverance from his backwater post in a ragged rural colony of the Spanish crown.
 Many circles of hell await Zama (Giménez Cacho) in Martel's rendering of a story that gains acute physicality through her evocative and unorthodox framing and startling use of layered sound.
-As this preening functionary futilely petitions his superiors for the transfer to the capitol, a more revealing look into the soul of a man who is the eager pawn of a system of dominance and the cruelest of subservience plays out.
 In its final section, the film opens up to the hallucinatory-seeming vision of vast grasslands, where Zama attempts to prove his worth by pursuit of a wanted criminal.
-Co-presented with the School of the Art Institute of Chicago's Department of Film, Video, New Media, and Animation.
 In Spanish with English subtitles.
 DCP digital.
 (BS)

-On Monday 4/16, discussion will be moderated by Daniel Eisenberg, Professor in the Department of Film, Video, New Media and Animation at the School of the Art Institute of Chicago.
+Tuesday lecture by Jon Cates, Associate Professor of Film, Video, New Video and Animation at the School of the Art Institute of Chicago.